Updated on June 29, 2022

 Before you sign a commercial lease, think about how okay you are with your landlord entering the premises.
 Right-of-entry can be a good or bad thing, depending on how reasonable a landlord is.
 In a commercial lease, landlords must provide tenants with advance notice in order to have permitted access onto the commercial property.
 Commercial tenants should negotiate a right-of-entry provision in a commercial lease agreement.
 This will ensure that the landlord’s right of access is limited to a reasonable degree.

 The creation of a sublease occurs when there is a transfer of only a portion of the tenant’s interest in the lease, reserving to the sublessor some reversionary interest.
 (Kendall v.
 Ernest Pestana, Inc. (1985) 40 Cal.
 3d 488, 492).
 As a general rule, commercial tenants must get approval from the landlord prior to subletting a commercial property.
 However, a landlord may not withhold consent of subletting to another person without providing a valid justification.
 (CCP § 1995.260).

 Under a sublease, the privity of estate remains between the landlord and the tenant-sublessor; the tenant-sublessor is the landlord of the subtenant.
 (Cordonier v.
 Central Shopping Plaza Associates (1978) 82 Cal.
 App.
 3d 991, 1004, 147).

 The above is just some of the important aspects to consider when deciding whether or not you should sign commercial lease agreement.
-At Schorr Law, we pride ourselves on providing a full platform of commercial real estate attorney services.
-Our commercial leasing attorneys have significant experience negotiating commercial leases as well as litigating commercial leasing disputes.
+At Schorr Law, we pride ourselves on providing a full platform of commercial real estate attorneys services.
+Our commercial lease dispute attorneys have significant experience negotiating commercial leases as well as litigating commercial leasing disputes.
 To see if you qualify for a free 30-minute consultation, contact us today!